uwcse440/web-cse440-wi17/_assignments/readings/index.md

 - Briefly, what pattern did you identify as relevant (e.g., by name and ID from Design of Sites, by URL).
 - Describe why this pattern is relevant in your design.
-- Describe how you might modify your design based on insights on perspective surfaced by the pattern.
+- Describe how you might modify your design or your design process based on insights on perspective surfaced by the pattern.
   (e.g., describes changes in text, before / after images).

 If you wish, you can do this assignment in __pairs__ from your project team.